Differential rotation: Measurement

-Effects of differential rotation
+Effects

 Gradients in angular rotation caused by angular momentum redistribution within the convective layers of a star are expected to be a main driver for generating the large-scale magnetic field, through magneto-hydrodynamical (dynamo) mechanisms in the outer envelopes.
 The interface between these two regions is where angular rotation gradients are strongest and thus where dynamo processes are expected to be most efficient.

 The inner differential rotation is one part of the mixing processes in stars, mixing the materials and the heat/energy of the stars.

 Differential rotation affects stellar optical absorption-line spectra through line broadening caused by lines being differently Doppler-shifted across the stellar surface.

 Solar differential rotation causes shear at the so-called tachocline.
 This is a region where rotation changes from differential in the convection zone to nearly solid-body rotation in the interior, at 0.71 solar radii from the center.

-Surface differential rotation
+Surface level

 For observed sunspots, the differential rotation can be calculated as:

 where $\Omega_{0}$ is the rotation rate at the equator, and $\Delta\Omega = (\Omega_{0}-\Omega_\mathrm{pole})$ is the difference in angular velocity between pole and equator, called the strength of the rotational shear. $\Psi$ is the heliographic latitude, measured from the equator.